 Use of hot water and use of energy closely interlinked with each other.
-To produce hot water you need either electricity or gas.
-So, if you use more hot water more energy will be required.
-On the other way, your water company use power to purify and pumped water at your facility, as well as the energy needed for the treatment of sewerage water.
+To produce hot water, you need either electricity or gas.
+So, if you use more hot water, more energy will be required.
+On the other way, your water company uses power to purify and pumped water at your facility, as well as the energy needed for the treatment of sewerage water.
 Indirectly, the water and sewage bills are part of your energy bills.
 So, by saving water, you can reduce your water and energy bills.

-To discuss hot water use, we have to know about the methods of water heating and their cost.
+To discuss hot water use, we have to know about water heating methods and their cost.

 - Tankless Water Heater – heat water based on your demand directly without using a storage tank.
-It is 8-34% energy efficient than storage type water heater.
-Based on features the price starts from $100 and goes up to $1500.
-Installation of these type of water heater is little technical.
+It is 8-34%energy efficient than a storage-type water heater.
+Based on features, the price starts from $100 and goes up to $1500.
+Installation of these types of water heater is a little technical.

-- Heat Pump Water Heater- capture heat from the air and transfer it to the water tank.
-It can save up to 40% energy cost than other electric water heaters.
-However, it is not suitable for cold weather environment as it required 40 to 90 degrees air temperature range to operate.
-The initial cost is also high range $1500 - $2500.
+- Heat Pump Water Heater– capture heat from the air and transfer it to the water tank.
+It can save up to 40% more energy costs than other electric water heaters.
+However, it is not suitable for a cold-weather environment as it required a 40 to 90 degrees air temperature range to operate.
+The initial cost is also high range $1500 – $2500.

-- Condensing Water Heater – as like tank type but it uses exhaust gases that generally goes out by the duct.
+- Condensing Water Heater – as like tank type, but it uses exhaust gases that generally go out by the duct.
 This type of water heater suitable for those who need a large capacity water heater, i.e., more than 55 gallons.
-Cost varies from approx. $500 up to $2000.
+Cost varies from approx—$ 500 up to $2000.

-After the method of water heating, it comes to mind how much energy required to get hot water.
+After the water heating method, it comes to mind how much energy is required to get hot water.

 Are you know the average hot water uses for indoor purposes –

 Kitchen faucet flow